People who are new to the Medicare system are sometimes shocked to learn that Medicare isn’t free.

 - Original Medicare, the traditional, fee-for-service health care coverage that you buy directly from the federal government

-- Medicare Advantage plans, which are all-in-one plans offered by private insurers approved by the federal Medicare program
+- Medicare Advantage plans, which are alternative, all-in-one plans offered by private insurers approved by the federal Medicare program

 People with Original Medicare have the option to buy a Medicare supplemental insurance plan, also known as a Medigap plan.
 Medigap is private insurance that helps pay for expenses that Original Medicare does not cover.